Winner of the Legal 500 - 'Criminal, Fraud & Licensing Law Firm of the Year 2019'

 The Position Prior To The Act

-- Section 16 of the Act enables law enforcement, if there are reasonable grounds to believe that money held in a UK bank or building society is recoverable property, to seek an Asset Freezing Order (‘AFO’) in respect of funds held in bank and building society accounts upon application to a Magistrates’ Court.
+- Section 16 of the Act enables law enforcement, if there are reasonable grounds to believe that money held in a UK bank or building society is recoverable property, to seek an Account Freezing Order (‘AFO’) upon application to a Magistrates’ Court.

 - Section 16 provides for the following to be inserted into the Proceeds of Crime Act 2002: